 Because of their amicable personalities and eagerness to please, Labrador Retrievers excel in many other areas as well.
 They make terrific therapy and service dogs.
 You may see them assisting the blind, those who have diabetes, or disabled children.
 They have come a long way when it comes to using their webbed feet for swimming and snow-trotting.
 But this is still a unique feature that makes them even more interesting.

 These giant-sized brutes are as loveable as they come.
 Newfies were originally bred in Canada.
 They would go out on fishing boats with fishermen to aid in human rescue.
-Their webbed feet assisted in them in propelling through the water, and their double coats insulate them to work in even the most bitter of temperatures.
+Their webbed feet assisted them in propelling through the water, and their double coats insulated them to work in even the most bitter of temperatures.

 Newfies are incredibly loving, loyal, and mild-tempered.
 They carry the well-deserved title of “gentle giant’, living up to it very well.
 They are very involved in their families.
 Once you have made one of these dogs with webbed feet part of your pack, you will have a forever friend.
 They love their humans so much that they can’t bear being left alone for long periods.
 They very much thrive on attention.
-Their docile nature and fluffy faces make them impossible to stay away from too long, though.
+Their docile nature and fluffy faces make them impossible to stay away from for too long, though.
 So, they shouldn’t have much to fret over.